btrude/jukebox-docker/README.md

 You can also go in the opposite direction if you need to send things to the instance like `scp -r -P 16090 ~/Desktop/my_audio_dataset/ root@ssh5.vast.ai:/opt/jukebox/`

 Note that the metadata in sample.py is hard-coded so you may want to use nano to modify the metadata (`nano jukebox/sample.py`), then arrow (nano is a command line text editor) down to line 188 and change the defaults to whatever you want (see here: https://github.com/openai/jukebox/tree/master/jukebox/data/ids for the default options; v3=1b, v2=5b).
 Ctrl + x, y to save and exit nano.

+### About
+This image is created using [software developed by openai](https://github.com/btrude/jukebox-docker/blob/master/citation.bib).
+I have only made this to facilitate running the software on vast.ai for my own personal use and have made this available publically so others can leverage the GPUs vast provides.
+Please direct any non-docker issues to https://github.com/openai/jukebox/issues.